stevebrownlee/labs/collections/_packages/sprints.md

 ---
 title: "Sprints"
-description: "Work with a team of peers on smaller scale projects that target specific skills."
+description: "Work with a team of peers on smaller scale projects that develop an array of skills."
 date: 2019-10-03
 weight: 3
 header_transparent: true